 But things are going quite badly on the production front.
-The animations are finding rather difficult to envision Takahata’s world for the film as it requires a light touch with sketchy, almost undefined lines.
+The animators are finding rather difficult to envision Takahata’s world for the film as it requires a light touch with sketchy, almost undefined lines.
 Takahata himself is extremely fastidious literally adjusting the colour setting on every single cut in the film, over 1,400 of them.
 We also learn that amusingly Takahata can’t draw.
 He gets his ideas through to people by writing and explaining them in detail.
 While both his film and Miyazaki’s are due for a simultaneous release in summer 2013, it becomes obvious to all that Takahata is not going to make it.
 In a late 2012 press conference, Toshio Suzuki announces the delay.
 Before the end of the year with not much progress made and more worryingly the storyboards remaining unfinished, Nishimura decides the production can no longer go on.
 He dismisses the staff over the Christmas and New Year’s period and practically forces Takahata and his storyboard artist to finish up.
 If he doesn’t, the animators cannot finish their work.

 The third year of production begins and there is still a quarter of the film which hasn’t even been animated yet.
 Regardless Takahata begins to think about music and hires long time Ghibli collaborator Joe Hisaishi to work on the score.
 Things go mostly smoothly until the climax of the film.
 With only a couple of months before the release date, Takahata decides to completely reanimate a flying sequence, causing just about everyone to tear their hair out, if they haven’t done so already.